Bowls England is a signatory to the UK Anti-Doping Rules. All players are reminded that the onus is on them to check any medication.

 All players are eligible for testing at any time, however players who are selected for international trials and events (including British Isles/Commonwealth Games/World Championships/Atlantic Championships) are more likely to be selected for doping control.

-For more information on the current anti-doping guidelines, go to the UKAD website at: www.ukad.org.uk
+To view the current anti-doping guidelines, go to the UKAD website at: www.ukad.org.uk